Bariatric Surgery, Obesity Surgery, Weight Loss Surgery

 Weight Loss Surgery Recovery time

-As a guide, most patients need 2-3 nights in hospital post-op, and depending on the work in which you are employed, anywhere from 3-14 days off work.
-Most patients can start walking within a few days, and more vigorous exercise within 3 weeks.
+As a guide, patients will be in hospital for 2 nights, and depending on the work in which you are employed, will require anywhere from 3-14 days off work.
+Most patients can start walking within a few days, and more vigorous exercise within 3-4 weeks.

 Do you have questions about Weight Loss Surgery or would like to schedule an appointment with Dr Joseph?
 Please call 9565 5514 to book your consultation.